AbdullahKaitoua/msd21_kaitoua_abdullah/exercise6.md

-## Welche unterschiedlichen Aspekte, Konfigurationen, Informationen, usw. werden in site.xml bzw. pom.xml konfiguriert?
+## What different aspects, configurations, information, etc. are configured in site.xml or pom.xml?

 site.xml:
 defines the directory structure of the website and the navigation bar with links to other sites.